asuvarna31/asuvarna31.github.io/_pages/about.md

 In the past, I have spent some amazing time interning at Walmart Labs (Summer 2022), University of New Brunswick as a Mitacs Scholar (Summer 2019) and IBM Research India (2018).

-**Open Office Hours :** If you’d like to chat about research, grad school applications or feedback on essays, please fill out this [form](https://forms.gle/RqpiK85fBZAQ6U4YA).
+**Open Office Hours :** Mentorship from my collaborators ([Hritik Bansal](https://sites.google.com/view/hbansal), [Xiao Liu](https://xxxiaol.github.io/), [Gantavya Bhatt](https://sites.google.com/view/gbhatt/),[Tanmay Parekh](https://tanmayparekh.github.io/)) has been invaluable in shaping my journey, helping me grow both personally and professionally.
+Now, I'm committed to giving back to the community through 1:1 sessions, where I hope to offer the same guidance and support that I’ve been fortunate enough to receive.
+If you’d like to chat about research, grad school applications or feedback on essays, please fill out this [form](https://forms.gle/RqpiK85fBZAQ6U4YA).

 <br/>